 Providing high quality care and education has been widely studied and consistently proven to be important, not only to families, but to the public good.
 Studies have provided evidence that quality early childhood care and education has a positive effect on children's lives, with children in quality care being more likely to complete their schooling, avoid criminal arrests, own their own homes, have higher incomes and avoid welfare as adults.
 In particular low-income children who participate in high quality early care and education and school-age settings have better academic success, are less often involved with juvenile delinquency and are self-sufficient as adults.
-While some early childhood interventions have produced mixed results, the provision of high quality early childhood care and education has consistently been shown to be an indicator of later success in life.
-Quality care and early education matters in terms of lives made better and future public spending averted.
+While some early childhood interventions have produced mixed results, the provision of high quality early childhood care and education matters in terms of lives made better and future public spending averted.